Jerome Foster II: District of Columbia State Board of Education

 At 15 years old, Foster became the sole student representative serving on the District of Columbia State Board of Education High School Graduation Requirements Task Force, working to modernize high school graduation requirements starting with the class of 2030 across the District.

 Congressional internship

 At 16 years old, Foster applied to be an intern for U.S. Representative John Lewis, as described in an interview in late 2020.
 On Fridays during his internship, he held weekly climate rallies at the front gates of the White House as a part of Greta Thunberg's Fridays For Future movement to advocate for the passage of the Climate Change Education Act which would add environmental education as a core subject in all American schools and provide funding for colleges to further research into the climate crisis.

-Biden administration
+The Biden administration

 On March 29, 2021, the White House announced that Foster would serve as an advisor on the White House Environmental Justice Advisory Council, providing recommendations on environmental injustice.
+During his time we are a leader credited for the creation of the American Climate Corps, a concept stemming from President Franklin D. Roosevelt's Civilian Conservation Corps leading to by late September 2024, over 15,000 young Americans given clean energy and climate resilience jobs through the program.
+The initial goal outlined an expand each year by 50,000 through 2031, however in 2025 the program was rescinded.

 Personal life

 Foster has been in a relationship with British climate activist Elijah McKenzie-Jackson since 2021.
+They announced their engagement on June 11, 2023.